mayan-edms/Mayan-EDMS/docs/chapters/app_creation.rst

 - widgets.py

-  HTML widgets go here.
+  Custom form widgets go here.
 This should be the only place with presentation directives in the app (aside the templates).